urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/4-lifecycle.md

 However, when you update your agent as described in the [Lifecycle](#lifecycle) section, you may want to change the type of the state itself.
-This means `on-load` might find different data types in the vase it receives, depending on the situation.
+This means `on-load` might find old versions of the state in the `vase` it receives.
 Over time, as you make further changes to the type of the state, this becomes quite complicated.

 For example, if you were creating an agent for a To-Do task management app, your tasks might initially have a simple `?` to specify whether they're complete or